Cedar Hill Prep School

 Cedar Hill Prep School is a non-sectarian private school in the Somerset section of Franklin Township, New Jersey, offering education from Preschool to Grade 8.

 Cedar Hill Prep School services students from 23 towns around the New Jersey-Pennsylvania region.
-Akin to trends throughout the United States, Somerset’s and central New Jersey’s fastest growing subgroups among the school-age population are the English Language Learners (ELL).
-Cedar Hill Prep’s vibrant community embodies diversity, unity, and cultural immersion, while believing education should transcend textbooks.
-As our community members are representatives of over 25 countries, they embrace these cultural differences and are curious to imbibe, immerse, and understand the world.
-This integral part of the Cedar Hill Prep culture is reflective of its curriculum.
+Akin to trends throughout the United States, Somerset's and central New Jersey's fastest growing subgroups among the school-age population are the 'English Language Learners' (ELL).

 The school educates children from towns in central New Jersey including Somerset, south Bound Brook, Bridgewater Township, New Brunswick, North Brunswick, South Brunswick, South Plainfield, Edison and Piscataway.

-As of the 2022-23, the school had an enrollment of 250 students, and 40 classroom teachers (on an FTE basis), for a student–teacher ratio of 10:1.
+As of the 2024–25, the school had an enrollment of 250 students, and 40 classroom teachers (on an FTE basis), for a student–teacher ratio of 10:1.

 History

 Cedar Hill Prep School was founded in 2003 under the name Oakcrest Academy.
-Cedar Hill Prep School/Oakcrest Academy was founded by Nandini Menon and Raghu Menon.
+Cedar Hill Prep School/Oakcrest Academy was founded by Dr. Nandini Menon and Dr. Raghu Menon.

 The turning point for Oakcrest Academy was in 2006, when the school had reached its full capacity.
-The options were to either limit the growth or extend the vision to be a full-fledged Elementary / Middle school.
-The founders heeded to the unanimous coercion of the parents, and forged with their vision and bought a 9 acre property with the intent of building a state of the art school.
+The options were to either limit the growth or to be a full-fledged Elementary / Middle school.
+The founders bought a 9-acre property.
 The new building was ready in February 2007 and the school was christened Cedar Hill Prep School.

-Cedar Hill Prep School is the recipient of the 2017 National Blue Ribbon Award for Exemplary High Performing School.
-The school is accredited by The Middle States Association.